teodoramateeva/GalactoseOxidase_Classification/README.md

 #### Quick start
-Prerequisites (it is advised to create a dedicated python venv):
+Prerequisites (it is good practice to create a dedicated python venv):

 ```bash
 pip install \